OpenSlides/openslides-meta/README.md

     - The property `constant` describes fields values in which can not be updated once set (protected by batabase constraint).
-    - The property `constant_legacy` describes fields that should be protected from being changed inside of the regular extarnal actions (logic should be defined in the services).
+    - The property `constant_legacy` describes fields that should be protected from being changed inside of the regular external actions (logic should be defined in the services).
 - Restriction Mode:
   The field `restriction_mode` is required for every field.
 It puts the field into a restriction group.
 See https://github.com/OpenSlides/OpenSlides/wiki/Restrictions-Overview